How To Make Your Own Language in 4 Easy Steps

 It is also important to consider how convenience and time may affect how people use glyphs.
 So I’ll have a high script–which is the “proper” way–and a low script, which is more common and can be written with a pen and paper.
 Similar to how cursive writing in English speeds up the writing process.

 Color is a big part of our communication.
-If words are red, we English speakers know that those are probably urgent or the title of a romance novel.
+If words are red, those of us with English as our native language might think they're urgent or the title of a romance novel.
 Blue words are probably the name of a social media company.
 Keep in mind that this differs based on culture.
 Red means anger, love, or lust to many of us in western society, but in Chinese culture it means good fortune.
 Consider how color might add different dimensions to your language.

 For our conlang, let’s say they can dye Staticlay different colors for different purposes.
 Kind of like we do with traffic signs.
 Blue for connection and kindness, red for peace, yellow for offense, etc.